crypto-papers/cryptopapers-legacy/src/templates/template.md

 by Author Name | MM DD, YYYY

 #### Description
-One-line description of the paper (who, what, why).
+Two- to three-line description of the paper (who, what, why).

 **Source:** https://source_site.com